telemachus/pluggo/docs/README.md

 Pluggo does not have subcommands.
 When the user runs pluggo, the tool will bring the state of local plugins into sync with the configuration file.
 Pluggo will remove plugins that are installed locally but are not in the configuration file.
-Any plugin that does not have `"pin": true` in its configuration will be updated.
+Any plugin that does not have `"pinned": true` in its configuration will be updated.
 As needed, plugins will be moved between the start/ and opt/ subdirectories depending on the configuration file and their local state.